Anomalous symmetry protected topological states in interacting fermion systems

-\textit{Layered structure of ASPT phases} -- In addtion to the ASPT phases constrcuted from Majorana chain decoration, the next layer of ASPT is known as the complex fermion decoration, which leads to trivialization of some BSPT when embeded into interacting fermion systems\cite{Gu2014}.
+In addtion to the ASPT phases constrcuted from Majorana chain decoration, the next layer of ASPT is known as the complex fermion decoration, which leads to trivialization of some BSPT when embeded into interacting fermion systems~\cite{Gu2014}.
 The trivialized cocycles $\nu_{d+1}$ form a group $\G^{d+1}=\{ (-1)^{Sq^2(n_{d-1})} \in H^{d+1}(G_b,U(1)) | n_{d-1}\in H^{d-1}(G_b,\Z_2) \}$.
 Only the cocycles in the quotient group $H^{d+1}(G_b,U(1)) / \G^{d+1}$ correspond to different fSPT phases.
 From the perspective of ASPT states, we can use an FSLU to transform the state constructed by cocycles in $\G^{d+1}$ to a product state.
 On a space manifold with boundary, there is an ASPT state of one lower dimensions on the boundary.
 The simplest example in 2D is again the $G_b=\Z_2^T$ case since $H^{2}(G_b,\Z_2)=\Z_2$ and $\G^{4}$ is a nontrivial cocycle in $H^{4}(\Z_2^T,U(1))$.
-After gauging fermion parity, the corresponding anomalous SET state is actually the well known $eTmT$ state which could not be realized as a pure 2D SET either~\cite{ChongETMT}.
-Finally, we would like to mention that the decoration of $(p+ip)$ topological superconductors could also leads to another layer of ASPT states in 3D, and the full details will be discussed elsewhere.
+After gauging fermion parity, the corresponding anomalous SET state is the well known $eTmT$ state which could not be realized as a 2D SET either~\cite{wangc13}.